suud/awesome-1729/readme.md

 ## Longevity

+- [The Purpose of Technology](https://balajis.com/the-purpose-of-technology/) - Article about why the ultimate purpose of technology is to eliminate mortality.
 - [Lifespan](https://lifespanbook.com/) - Book about why we age and why we don't have to.

 <!-- END CONTENT -->